 A number of folks pushing for adoption reform believe that birth mothers should not be able to sign adoption paperwork until 72 hours (3 days) after they’ve given birth.

-We totally agree that no birth mom should be asked to sign paperwork when she is still groggy from being medicated or exhausted from labor.
-Unfortunately, most hospitals in our area only allow women to stay in the hospital for one or two days after they’ve given birth, which means that if a birth mom hasn’t been able to sign paperwork yet, then she has to take the baby home.
+We totally agree that birth mothers shouldn’t be asked to sign paperwork when they are still groggy from being medicated or exhausted from labor.
+Unfortunately, most hospitals in our area only allow women to stay in the hospital for one or two days after they’ve given birth, which means that if a birth mother hasn’t been able to sign paperwork yet, then she has to take the baby home.

 That’s why our practice at Adoptions Together is to wait at least 24 hours to have birth mothers sign paperwork, but not necessarily 72 hours.
-Of course, if a birth mother wants to take the baby home first, we completely support her decision; but if she doesn’t want to, we feel she should be able to sign paperwork in the hospital before she leaves.
+Of course, if a birth mother wants to take the baby home first, we support that decision.
+But if she doesn’t want to, we feel she should be able to sign paperwork in the hospital before she leaves.

 Luckily for us, the majority of our adoptions take place in Maryland, where birth parents have 30 days to change their minds after signing paperwork.
 This means that if they feel they were mistaken when they originally signed, they can regain custody of their baby anytime within the next month.
 Maryland has a longer revocation period than many other states, which makes us feel confident that even a birth mom who signed paperwork relatively soon after she gave birth still has time to feel certain of her decision.